-We computed exploratory interactions to assess the degree to which participants' gender influenced moral judgment by gender.
-We excluded participants who self-identified as neither female nor male (reduced samples: Study 1: $n{\text{work}} = 849$ , Study 2: $n{\text{care}} = 693$ ).
+To We computed exploratory interactions to assess the degree to which degree a participant's participants' gender influencesd moral judgment by gender, we computed the respective interaction.
+For this analysis, we We excluded participants who self-identified as neither female nor male -(reduced samples: Study 1: $n{work} = 849$ , Study 2: $n{care} = 693$ ).

 In three of the models, no significant main or interaction effect was observed.
-Within the work context (Study 1), we observed a very small interaction, indicating a slightly stronger moralization effect in the opposite gender, which was pronounced stronger for women ( $\beta$ = -.08, 95% CI [-.14, -.01], p = .025, $R^2{\text{adjusted}}$ = .003).
+Within the work context, (Study 1), we observed a very small interaction, indicating a slightly stronger moralization effect in one's ownthe opposite gender, which was pronounced stronger for women ( $\beta$ = -.08, 95% CI [-.14, -.01], p = .025, $R^2{adjusted}$ = .003).
 Hence, in the work context, women moralized the difference between high and low effort a bit stronger when evaluating men (< 1% in variance explained).
 Given the size of the effect, this doesn't seem to hold practical relevance.